langleyfoxall/react-dynamic-data-table/README.md

     }
 ```

-The `changeOrder` expects a callable.
+The `changeOrder` prop expects a callable.
 This callable should:

 1. Change the `orderByField` and `orderByDirection` props, based on the passed `field`
 and `direction` parameters respectively.